rogscar/SolarPanelPlcIntegration/README.md

 SolarPanelPlcIntegration
 Overview
 SolarPanelPlcIntegration is a .NET Core Web API project developed as a proof-of-concept for integrating PLC (Programmable Logic Controller) data in a manufacturing context, specifically for solar panel production.
 This project demonstrates the ability to read data from PLCs using OPC UA and Modbus protocols, validate and store the data in a SQL Server database, and expose it via RESTful API endpoints.
-It showcases problem-solving skills through troubleshooting authentication issues, build errors, and Git permission challenges during development.

 Features

 OPC UA Integration: Reads data from the Prosys OPC UA Simulation Server (opc.tcp://localhost:53530/OPCUA/SimulationServer) using anonymous authentication.
 Currently reads the CurrentTime node (ns=0;i=2258) and hardcodes temperature and pressure for demo purposes.